Measuring Transport Difficulty of Data Dissemination in Large-Scale Online Social Networks: An Interest-Driven Case: Evaluations based on Gowalla Dataset and Brightkite dataset

-In Gowalla dataset \cite{brightkite2007}, the relationship between $Y$ and $X$ is described as Fig.\ref{fig-degree-distribution}.
-It shows that the relationship is approximated to a line segment with negative slope, which basically matches our proposed model.
-The gradient of this line segment is $-1.776$.
-In other words, $\gamma$ in the degree distribution is proved to be $1.776$ in this Gowalla dataset.
+In Gowalla and Brightkite datasets \cite{Hossmann2011,Brightkite2007}, the correlation between $Y$ and $X$ is described as in Figure \ref{fig-evaluation-outdegree}.
+It shows that the correlation is approximately to be a line segment with negative slope, which basically matches our proposed model.